Letter of Permission

 Process for Applying for a Letter of Permission

-2. Read all of the information provided in the undergraduate calendar at the link below.
+- Read all of the information provided in the undergraduate calendar (Undergraduate Calendar)

-3. Letters of permission will not be approved by the Engineering Counselling Office for students with an academic status of probation.
-Your status must be eligible to continue.
-Normally, students will not qualify for a Letter of Permission in their final semester of their degree program.
+- Letters of permission will not be approved by the Engineering Counselling Office for students with an academic status of probation.
+Your status must be "Eligible to Continue".

-4. Read the instructions on the back of the LOP request form.
-The request form is available from Enrollment Services (3rd floor UC); or in the forms holder in the SOE Reception Area THRN 1401; or from the Registrar's website (link below):
+- Read the instructions on the back of the LOP request form.
+The request form is available from the Registrar's website (Request for Letter of Permission)

-5. Contact the host institution to make sure you have not missed any deadlines to apply for admission and to make sure that it will be possible for you to enroll in the course before you apply for a LOP.
+- Contact the host institution to make sure you have not missed any deadlines to apply for admission and to make sure that it will be possible for you to enroll in the course before you apply for a LOP.
+Request a course outline that provides details including assessment details, learning objectives, textbook used, etc.

-7. Once all department approvals (signatures) have been obtained for the respective courses, then you must bring copies of all the outlines and the completed request form to an Engineering Program Counsellor for a program approval signature on the form.
+- Send the outline and the completed request form to an Engineering Program Counsellor (email@example.com) for a program approval signature on the form.

-8. You must then take the form to Enrollment Services (UC Level 3) to be processed.
+- You must then take the form to Enrollment Services (firstname.lastname@example.org) to be processed.
 There is a $50 processing fee for each Letter of Permission request (i.e., each separate institution attended), payable when you submit the approved request form to Enrollment Services.
 More than one course can be taken at the same institution (single request) provided all courses and department approvals are included on the request form.

 You are required to complete the courses listed on the Letter of Permission during the semester(s) specified on the Letter of Permission;